Limit distributions of branching Markov chains: Topological convergence of populations

 One can also impose various \emph{tightness} or \emph{moment} conditions on the distributions of the distances $d(x,y)$ with respect to the transition probabilities $p(x,y)$, e.g., the \emph{uniform first moment} condition from \dfnref{dfn:tight} (see \textsc{Kaimanovich -- Woess} \cite[Section~3]{Kaimanovich-Woess92} for a detailed discussion).

 We now consider \emph{algebraic} adaptedness.
 A graph $\Xs$ is called \sfemph{vertex transitive} if the action of its \sfemph{group of automorphisms} $\Aut(\Xs)$ on the vertex set acts transitively on the vertex set.
 This is the case for the \emph{Cayley graph} of any finitely generated group with respect to a finite symmetric set of generators $S$ (i.e., $[x,y]$ is an edge if and only if $x^{-1}y\in S$).
-There are also vertex transitive graphs which are \emph{not} Cayley graphs. \note{W: I reduced the length of this subsection.}
+There are also vertex transitive graphs which are \emph{not} Cayley graphs.